 It means there are no releasable convictions against your name on the Criminal Database,

 If you have releasable convictions, your Criminal Record Check will contain details about them.
 All charges excluding Spent Charges or those stated by legislation will be included in your Police Check certificate.

 Some of the DCOs in a Police Check for Taxi licensing include;

-A National Criminal History Check certificate does not include any irrelevant offences or convictions outside a legal court.
+A Nationally Coordinated Criminal History Check certificate does not include any irrelevant offences or convictions outside a legal court.
 Therefore, not all offences will show in your Police Check.
 Some of these are;

 The content on this website is communicated to you on behalf of Australian National Character Check™ (ANCC®) pursuant to Part VB of the Copyright Act 1968 (the Act).

 The material in this communication may be subject to copyright under the Act.
 Any further reproduction of this material may be the subject of copyright protection under the Act.